Nonlinear nonlocal Douglas identity: Douglas and Hardy--Stein identities with remainders

 \section{Douglas and Hardy--Stein identities with remainders}

 Throughout this section we assume that $D$ is bounded.
 In the (quadratic) case $p=2$, under a mild additional assumption on $D, $ the Poisson integral $P_D[g]$ was shown to be the minimizer of the form $\form{E}{D}{}$ among all Borel functions with a fixed exterior condition $g\in\spc{X}{D}{}$ (see \cite[Proposition 5.4 and Theorem 5.5]{MR4088505}).
 This needs not be the case when $p\neq 2$, and in this section we give an example of $D$ and $g\in \xdp$ for which $P_D[g]$ does not minimize $\epd$ among functions in $\vdp$ equal to $g$ on $D^c$.
-However, $P_D[g]$ is always a \emph{quasiminimizer}, if we adopt the following definition: \begin{definition} Let $K\geq 1.$ Function $u\in \vdp$ is a $K$-quasiminimizer of $\epd$, if $\form{E}{U}{p}[u] \leq K\form{E}{U}{p}[v]$ for every nonempty open Lipschitz set $U\subset\subset D$ and every $v\in \spc{V}{U}{p}$ equal to $u$ on $U^c$.
+However, $P_D[g]$ is always a \emph{quasiminimizer}, if we adopt the following definition: \begin{definition} Let $K\geq 1.$ Function $u\in \vdp$ is a $K$-quasiminimizer of $\epd$, if $\form{E}{U}{p}[u] \leq K\form{E}{U}{p}[v]$ for every nonempty open set $U\ar{\subset} D$ \ar{satisfying {\rm (VDC)} and $|\partial U| = 0$}, and every $v\in \spc{V}{U}{p}$ equal to $u$ on $U^c$.
 We say that $u$ is a quasiminimizer if it is a $K$-quasiminimizer for some $K\in [1,\infty)$. \end{definition} The definition is inspired by the classical one given by Giaquinta and Giusti \cite[(5.26)]{MR666107}.
-To avoid technical complications and to make this digression short we require Lipschitz test sets $U$ above, even though we could use the sets as general as permitted in Theorem \ref{th:main}.
+To avoid technical complications and to make this digression short we require regular test sets $U$ above.
 However, to be prudent we note that the choice of admissible sets $U$ may affect the definition of quasiminimizers and should be carefully considered, cf. Giusti \cite[Example 6.5]{MR1962933}.
 In the classical PDEs, quasiminimizers display many regularity properties similar to minimizers, see, e.g., Adamowicz and Toivanen \cite{MR3373594}, DiBenedetto and Trudinger \cite{MR778976}, and Ziemer \cite{MR823124}.
 The main motivation for studying quasiminimizers is the fact that the solution of a complicated variational problem may be a quasiminimizer of a better understood functional see, e.g., \cite[Theorem 2.1]{MR666107}.